WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin-option:: --clean

-    Removes all words from database prior updating.
+    Removes all words from database prior updating, this is implicit when called with ``--all``.

 .. django-admin-option:: --optimize